The President Is Not a King

 These arguments are wrong as a matter of constitutional law.
 In Clinton v.
 Jones, the Supreme Court made clear that presidential immunity only extends to the president’s official acts, not his unofficial conduct.
 Of course, President Trump could not take an official presidential act before assuming office.

 Protect Democracy has filed amicus briefs in both of the aforementioned cases reiterating the argument made in Clinton v.
 Jones and arguing that the president should not be immune from suit in state court.
 This is the first time this argument has been litigated.

-- Judge denies Trump’s request to dismiss Summer Zervos defamation case, CNN.com (November 19, 2019)
+- Veronica Stracqualursi and Athena Jones, Judge denies Trump’s request to dismiss Summer Zervos defamation case, CNN.com (Nov.
+19, 2019)